pizzagalli-du/Wid-U/README.md

 # Wid-U, tracking of unlabeled cells in wide migration chambers via pseudofluorescence

+code will be available upon publication of the associated scientific paper

 This is the binary of the Wid-U plugin for Fiji.

 This plugin requires a server running Tensorflow.
 The files for setting up this server, together with the U-Net training file, can be found in the releases